What Makes a Tree Protected and How to Find Out

 What is the consequence if I do work on a protected tree without permission?

-If you carry out work on a tree that is protected without the appropriate authorizations, you could be subject to massive fines or even prison.
+If you work on a tree that is protected without the appropriate authorizations, you could be subject to massive fines or even prison.

 Conclusion